Sustainability

 Sourcing

 Purchases must be made with consideration of the environment, quality and cost.
 Bactiguard strives to optimize its environmental performance in the supply chain.
-Our Carbon footprint show that purchased goods and services is a main emission driver.
+Our carbon footprint show that purchased goods and services is a main emission driver.
 To reduce emissions focus areas include packaging reduction, renewable energy, and logistics optimization.
 Chemicals that are used must be processed and discarded in an environmentally friendly manner.
 Noble metals are purchased from certified suppliers.

 Waste

 Our operations generate solid & liquid waste which is both hazardous and non-hazardous.
 Hazardous waste is stored in enclosed containers to prevent leakage.
 Waste is collected by approved waste management companies, which in turn report actual waste data.
-The company strives to reduce the amount of its waste and to recycle as much as possible.
+The company strives to reduce the amount of waste and to recycle as much as possible.
 Waste is a key element of the circular economy.
 Reusable waste offers the possibility of creating new products without needing to use virgin raw materials.
 This approach facilitates efficient use of resources and makes continual circulation of materials possible.

 Energy